sebastienmeyer2/subtitle_align/README.md

     - with adjusted prior train + finetune
     - with adjusted prior MDPEN annotations train + finetune
     - with adjusted both MDPEN annotations train + finetune (i.e. everything)

-TO-DO:

 - presentation
     - spottings probs (anchors)
     - spottings prior (number of non-zeros in average, number of all zeros)
     - adjusted spottings prior (width, compared to audio prior)
     - more annotations w.
 P E N (number of all zeros vectors)
     - for each method, run test.sh and report evolution of scores (highlight the fact that we have to retrain the projection layer)
-    - illustration: add spottings probs/prior to the model illustration from Bull et al.
+    - illustration: add probs prior / spottings prior to the model illustration from Bull et al.
     - visualize some predicted subtitles (compare to base model either on 60 videos or all data) and highlight some error cases

+TO-DO:

+- evaluate (at least some models) with Dynamic Time Warping
+- word embeddings per frame (in anchors prior)?
+- report

 # Introduction